hyperjumptech/whatsapp.hyperjump.tech/apps/notify-api/README.md

 pnpm dev
 ```

 The server will start on `http://localhost:5001` by default.
+You can then use the `monika.yml` file to test the API using [Monika](https://monika.hyperjump.tech) by running `monika -c monika.yml`.

 ### Production (Netlify Functions)

-The production API is deployed on Netlify Functions.
-You can find the function code in the `src/netify/functions` directory.
+As of September 2025, the production API is currently deployed on Netlify Functions from the `notify-api-netlify` app.

 ## API Endpoints